mujeebrahman022/Eye-Disease-Classification-CNN/README.md

 ## 🌐 [**Live Demo on Streamlit**](https://eye-disease-classification-cnn-m59v9noqdytez6s8obcszw.streamlit.app/)

 You can interact with the model directly through the Streamlit app by clicking the link above.
+You can use [sample images](https://github.com/mujeebrahman022/Eye-Disease-Classification-CNN/tree/main/Sample_images) for prediction while using the streamlit.

 ## Project Structure